Zagrios/bs-manager/docs/wiki/Home.md

 <!-- ### ⚙️ Connection Issues: Solutions for problems related to connecting BSManager to required services. -->

-### 💾 Installation Problems: Guidance on fixing errors during setup or version updates
+### 💾 Installation Problems

+Guidance on fixing errors during setup or version updates

 - __🐧Linux__:
     - [Missing Icons in Game]([Linux]-Missing-Icons-in-Game)